-In Turkish language, production of words is a process of construction.
-Starting with the source/root word one can add annexes, suffixes and prefixes to produce new words in the related field of the root.
+In Turkish the production of words is a process of construction.
+Starting with the source/root one can add annexes, suffixes and prefixes to produce new words in the related field of the root.
 For instance göz means eye and gözlük is produced by adding the '-lik' means glasses and gözlükçü is the person who produces glasses and trades them.
 The structure is also founded on putting the vowels in rhyme and in relation to the requirements of the procedure of producing words.
 In accordance with this example, Turkish enables to produce long words with annexes, suffixes and prefixes.
-Through the elementary school years, one gets to learn how to read and write, how to make up words with suffixes and to deconstruct them into the smallest possible syllables or to add as many syllables as possible to make up a meaningful complex word.
-The competitions of making the longest meaningful word mostly end up with a word on a country and its nationalisation.
+Throughout elementary school years, one gets to learn how to read and write, how to make up words with suffixes and to deconstruct them into the smallest possible syllables or to add as many syllables as possible to make up a meaningful complex word.
+The competitions of making the longest word mostly end up with a word related to a country and its citizenship.
 Thus the longest possible word is mostly related with the norms of belonging and participation, on a nationalist level.
-Günyol and Kunt takes this word-play into account and positions Europe, where the plain word game becomes a political output, investigating the norms of belonging and participation as a European.
+Günyol and Kunt take this word-play into account and position 'Europe', where the plain word game becomes a political output, and investigate the norms of belonging and participation as a European.
 Their positioning of the word-play is taken further to a continent rather than staying with a country and its national aspects.
 The juxtaposition reflects on their background of receiving Western culture and becomes a projection of a grand narrative.
-Hence, they bring back the notion of grand narrative, of which conflicts with the aspects of post-modern discourse, that today is announcing its decay.
+Hence, they bring back the notion of grand narrative, announced today in its decay by post-modern discourse.
 Thus Günyol and Kunt mark the existence of such narratives and such scales of reception that are taking place today.